-Protecting your PC or Mac from a virus is easy with internet security software - but deciding which package to install isn’t.
+Protecting your PC or Mac from a virus is easy with internet security software.
 We have expert advice on picking out the best antivirus, and whether free antivirus is worth considering.

 Take a look at our antivirus software Best Buys to discover the products that Which? recommends.